nadzic/kraken_futures/README.md

 ## Testing

-We use Jest runner for unit test with combination of react testing library.
+We use Jest runner for unit tests with combination of react testing library.

 ### Jest